 Effectiveness monitoring of restoration projects in the Shasta Basin

 Designed a series of riparian and in-channel surveys based on draft protocols of the California Department of Fish and Game.
 Statistical tests were performed to show the effects of cattle exclusion fencing on rates of recovery of riparian and in-channel processes.
 Work involved collaboration with local landowners, the Shasta Resource Conservation District and the State.
-Results showed beneficial responses begin to occur by year.
+Results showed exclusion fencing showed beneficial responses immediately, but full recovery of riparian functions may need 20 years.
 Click here to view Introduction section of report.

-Selection of streams, design, permitting, and training of equipment operators were performed in projects where woody debris structures were placed streams.
+Design, permitting, and training of equipment operators were performed in several projects where woody debris structures were placed streams.
 Restoration was based on presence of coho rearing potential and on conditions of habitat.
 Effectiveness monitoring has shown success of structures in creating increased complexity, bedload aggradation, and improved coho habitat.

 Mapping of streams

-Located and mapped small (Class 4) headwater streams on BLM lands in the Eugene District and on Forest Service lands in the Willamette National Forest.
+Located and mapped small (Class 4) head water streams on BLM lands in the Eugene District and on Forest Service lands in the Willamette National Forest.
 Marked and traversed harvest buffers along the streams using both laser rangefinders and traditional compass and survey tapes.
-Surveyed small landslides along streams and performed restorations using mulch and native grasses.
+Surveyed small landslides along streams and performed restorations using mulch and native grass seeding.